pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

 # Object-oriented programming in Python

-In Python, classes are a powerful tool for creating custom data types, allowing us to bundle data and functionality together.
-Instances of a class, known as objects, offer a structured and efficient way to manage and manipulate data.
-Let's delve deeper into classes, exploring their benefits and practical applications.

----

-# Understanding classes and objects

 We've encountered built-in data types like `dict` and `list`.
 However, Python allows us to define our own data types using classes.
 A class serves as a blueprint for creating objects, following the principles of [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming).

 ```python